gonzoua/scarab/README.md

 ## [template:NNN] sections

 Templates are sets of fields that you can use when submitting new PRs instead of specifying them individually as command-line arguments.
 Valid keys for this kind of section are: `product`, `component`, `version`, `platform`, `severity`.
 Possible values depend on the actual Bugzilla instance configuration.
 Some of them can be inspected using `products` command.
 The part of the section name after the colon is used as an argument to `-t` switch of the `submit` command as a shorthand for multiple switches.
+For more examples of template usage see [scarabrc](examples/scarabrc).

 # Commands
 ## attach